• Home

 Why Most Gluten-Free Crusts Fail

 Standard gluten-free pizza dough fails for one of two reasons: wrong flour ratio or wrong hydration.
-Most store-bought crusts use cheap rice flour blends with minimal fat and no acid, which produces a brittle, dry texture that cracks when you fold a slice.
+Most store-bought crusts use cheap rice flour blends with minimal fat and no acid, producing a brittle, dry texture that cracks when you fold a slice.
 Homemade versions fail when bakers try to replicate the feel of wheat dough — they knead it, adjust it, and wonder why it falls apart in the oven.

 Gluten-free dough behaves differently by design.
 Without gluten proteins forming elastic strands, your dough won’t spring back, won’t feel smooth, and won’t look like anything from a pizzeria.
 Accept that early, and you’ll stop fighting the process.
-The dough in this recipe is thick, sticky, and closer to pancake batter than traditional pizza dough.
+The dough in this recipe is thick and sticky — closer to pancake batter than traditional pizza dough.
 That’s correct.
 Work with it rather than against it.

 Ingredients and What Each One Does